heddatellef/Webutviklling/README.md

 #### Backend
 We have used MongoDB as database because this is a popular choice with a lot of documentation that turned out to be helpful.
-We used a ...API(?) which consisted of [...]-files.
+We used a custom restAPI.

 #### Express